jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

 | Mixed-use                    | X          | X                  | X        |       |
 | Transit Oriented Development | X          | X                  | X        |       |
 | Rural/Greenfield             |            |                    |          | X     |
-+ Residential includes all place types that are predominantly residential in character with limited employment and retail opportunities.
-Examples of this subcategory might include typical suburban residential or areas of the downtown that are primarily residential as well.
-It is anticipated that this subcategory may be found in all of the place types except for rural.
-+ Employment includes those areas that are focused on employment with limited retail and residential.
-An example of this might include a suburban office complex or a large cluster of office buildings within a close-in community or urban core.
-As with the residential subcategory, it is anticipated that this type of use would be found in all place types except for rural.
-+ Mixed use describes those areas within a region that have a mix of residential, employment, and retail uses.
-While this subcategory can be found in the suburban place type, it is most commonly found in the close-in community and urban core place type.
-Downtown areas that have retained their residential population to complement the employment are examples of this subcategory.
-+ Transit-oriented development, which is similar to the other subcategories, but applied to all place types except for rural areas because it is thought to be highly unlikely that a rural TOD would be developed.
-The TOD subcategory is characterized by greater access to transit in all

 ### Transportation scenarios